Information and FAQs for Addlestone Hebrew Academy

 James Island Charter High School (International Baccalaureate program)

 Charleston County School of the Arts (ranked 2nd in the state of SC)

 - We offer a wide array of after school programs for students in 1st-8th Grades each semester.
 Our programs provide opportunities for students to engage in kung fu, basketball, drama, fencing, coding, robotics, and more.
 AHA students from 18 months – 8th Grade can attend Lion’s Den, our after care program, until 6:00 PM Monday through Thursday and 4:30 PM on Fridays.

 Addlestone provides a kosher lunch each day that school is in session.
 A hot entrée is served daily with an option of a sandwich prepared on wheat bread.
 Additionally, fresh fruit and vegetables are available as part of an inviting salad bar.
-The Addlestone lunch program and all classrooms are nut-free.
+Addlestone’s campus and programs are completely nut-free.
 Sunflower butter sandwiches are available.